AQuadic/chat.space_nextjs/.github/instructions/memory.instruction.md

 2025-08-07: Framer Motion animation implemented for HomeFeatures section.
 Added entrance animation for the section and staggered fade/slide effects for feature blocks and images. 'use client' directive included for client-side rendering.
 Animation tested and confirmed for functionality and performance.

+2025-08-07: Updated WhyChatiSpace.tsx to align all images at the bottom of their grid cells using flexbox.
+Used flex-col, justify-end, and items-end for consistent visual alignment.
+No errors found after implementation.
+Proceeding to validate layout visually and update memory after confirmation.

 ## Context7 Research History

 2025-08-07: Framer Motion planned for HomeImpact section animation.
 Will use motion.div for section and cards, staggered entrance, fade/slide effect. 'use client' directive required for Next.js client-side rendering.
 Will check for Framer Motion dependency and install if missing.